spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-microsoft-azure-active-directory.md

-This page describes the Microsoft Azure Active Directory and how to integrate it into a Spryker project.
+This page describes the Microsoft Azure Active Directory and how to integrate it.

 ## General information